Pranav016/WeWork-UI/README.md

 # WeWork-UI
 This is a remake of We work's website UI where I added a few animations using js and css libraries.

+*All CDNs and additional scripts are already there in the repo so it is ready to use immediately after cloning.

 This website UI is not yet responsive.
 I have'nt added any media queries yet and still been able to achieve a considerable amount of responsivness due to bootsrap classes.

 Bugs to be fixed for responsivness:-